 a.
-Fair value of financial instruments that were not measured at fair value b.
-Fair value of financial instruments measured at fair value on a recurring basis
+Fair value of financial instruments that were not measured at fair value

 The management believes the carrying amounts of financial assets and financial liabilities recognized in the financial statements approximate their fair values or their fair value cannot be reliably measured.